jnaalisv/archs/layers/README.md

 upper layers.
 - a bit more complicated than monolithic architecture
 - layering helps to separate concerns
+- Implementation details such as framework libraries and package private classes don't leak to consuming projects due to usage of 'api and implementation separation' provided by java-library -plugin

 ## Notes
 #### Upgraded to gradle java-library -plugin to declare api and implementation dependencies